smrchy/redis-sessions/README.md

 See https://github.com/smrchy/redis-sessions/blob/master/CHANGELOG.md

-## More NodeJS and Redis projects?
+## More Node.js and Redis projects?

-Check out my projects which are based on NodeJS and Redis as a datastore:
+Check out my projects which are based on Node.js and Redis as a datastore:

 ### [RSMQ: Really Simple Message Queue](https://github.com/smrchy/rsmq)

-If you run a Redis server and currently use Amazon SQS or a similar message queue you might as well use this fast little replacement. **Using a shared Redis server multiple NodeJS processes can send / receive messages.**
+If you run a Redis server and currently use Amazon SQS or a similar message queue you might as well use this fast little replacement. **Using a shared Redis server multiple Node.js processes can send / receive messages.**

 * Lightweight: **Just Redis**.
 Every client can send and receive messages via a shared Redis server.
 * Guaranteed **delivery of a message to exactly one recipient** within a messages visibility timeout.